-Sexual dimorphism is the differences between males and females in size and appearance.
+Sexual dimorphism among humans includes differentiation among gonads, internal genitals, external genitals, breasts, muscle mass, height, the endocrine systems and their physiological and behavioral effects.
 Sexual dimorphism in humans is greater than in some animals and less than in many.
 Evolutionary psychologists and biologists are intrigued to understand the function of sexual dimorphism.
 Depression is twice as common in women as in men, but the reason for this sexual dimorphism is unknown.

 Normal Sexual Dimorphism